Fats Waller: Career

-1920s
+Early career

-In 1921 Waller was invited to accompany the vaudeville group Liza and Her Shufflin' Six on a tour of the northeast of the U.S., having impressed Liza with his organ playing at the Lincoln Theatre.
+In 1921 (Note: Or 1923) Waller was invited to accompany the vaudeville group Liza and Her Shufflin' Six on a tour of the northeast of the U.S., having impressed Liza with his organ playing at the Lincoln Theatre.
 While in Boston he met Count Basie, who asked for organ lessons – these took place back in New York, in the Lincoln.
-After his return Waller played his first rent party, having improved dramatically from practise and his lessons with James P. Johnson, and he continued to perform at these, as well as undertake short-term contracts at nightclubs and cabarets.
+After his return Waller played his first rent party, having improved dramatically from practice and his lessons with James P. Johnson, and he continued to perform at these, as well as undertake short-term contracts at nightclubs and cabarets.
 Waller's steady job at the Lincoln Theatre transferred to the Lafayette Theatre after a change of management.

+From early in his career, Waller displayed an aptitude for risqué patter.
+A song named "The Boy in a Boat" contributed to his popularity on the rent party circuit, and was a veiled reference to clitoral stimulation.
+The song was later recorded with different lyrics as "Squeeze Me", but retained "A Boy in a Boat" as a subtitle on the 1926 piano roll publication.
+Waller also showed an inclination to drink large amounts of alcohol from the age of about 17 or 18, a habit which would last the rest of his life.